fionanealon/iris-data-set-project/README.md

 11. Type ‘python openfile1.py’ in the command prompt in the terminal
 12. Press enter

-#### openfile2.py - An alernative program opens a .csv file, reads it, prints it and closes it again
+#### openfile2.py - An alernative program that opens a .csv file, reads it, prints it and closes it again

 ```Python
 # Fiona Nealon, 2018-04-27